Estate Planning Lawyers In Baltimore

 If your loved one has special needs because of disability, you may wish to consider setting up a special needs trust for his or her benefit.
 A properly drafted special needs trust can provide an individual who relies on mean-tested government benefits with supplemental resources for various purposes without disqualifying them from the benefits.

 A spendthrift trust is a trust you create for the benefit of another, the assets of which are inaccessible to the creditors of that individual.
 Spendthrift trusts are particularly important vehicles for inheritance when a beneficiary has financial troubles.
 Aside from that, spendthrift trusts are commonly used when an individual wants to provide a protected nest egg for beneficiaries that will stay intact in the face of divorce and unexpected lawsuits.

 Our attorneys represent clients who are serving as Personal Representatives and Trustees, counseling them through the estate and/or trust administration process from start to finish.
 We provide the following services to our fiduciary clients, ensuring a smooth estate and/or trust administration, as the case may be:

 For clients who are serving as Personal Representatives, we prepare and file all required probate pleadings and forms with the relevant authorities, including, but not limited to required inventories, accountings, and reports.
 We assist with procuring all necessary releases and ultimately the distribution of assets to beneficiaries according to a decedent’s will.

 For clients who are serving as Trustee, we assist them with compliance with their fiduciary duties, applicable state and federal law, and preparation of any necessary accountings, notifications, or other reports to beneficiaries.

-TAX PREPARATION: Our experienced tax professionals offer preparation of required fiduciary income tax returns (Forms 1041) and federal or state estate tax returns (Form 706 and the state counterparts).
+Our experienced tax professionals offer preparation of required fiduciary income tax returns (Forms 1041) and federal or state estate tax returns (Form 706 and the state counterparts).
 Speak with one of our Baltimore Tax Lawyers today for a free consultation.